raspberrypilearning/ghostbusters/en/step_3.md

 --- task ---

-Can you add code to your ghost so that, instead of staying in the same position, it appears at random positions on the screen?
+Can you add code to your ghost so that, instead of staying in the same position, the ghost appears at random positions on the Stage?

 --- hints ---

 --- hint ---

-You want your ghost to `go to`{:class="blockmotion"} a random position on the stage before appearing each time.
+Each time before your ghost appears, it should `go to`{:class="blockmotion"} a random position on the Stage.

 --- /hint ---
 --- hint ---

-There are two sets of code blocks you can use.
+There are two sets of code blocks you could use here.
+Choose the set you prefer.

-This one:
+Either add this set of blocks to your ghost sprite:

 ![ghost-sprite](images/ghost-sprite.png)

 ``` blocks
 go to (random position)
 ```
-Or this one:
+Or add this one to your sprite:

 ![ghost-sprite](images/ghost-sprite.png)

 ``` blocks
 go to x: (14) y: (50)